Free Printable: Low Carb & Keto Food List

 I was wondering how I could possibly make this into a salted caramel or vanilla version?
 I have NO idea what I would do.
 I’m horrible at this stuff.

 0Hi Paula, I’m glad you enjoyed it.
-I am sure peanut butter was a great addition.
+I’m sure peanut butter was a great addition.
 I’m not sure about a vanilla flavor, as the cocoa powder adds a lot of structure to the recipe and I don’t think the recipe would work without it.
-Salted caramel would still need the cocoa powder in it too, but you could add Besti Brown Sweetener to the mix to give it a caramel flavor.
+Salted caramel would still need the cocoa powder in it too, but you could swirl in my sugar free caramel syrup and it will solidify when refrigerated.

 Susie